 The costumed employees and ivy wrapped chandeliers make you feel like you’ve stepped right into the pages of Alice in Wonderland.

-This quaint little soda fountain and cafe is well known for their spectacular sundaes and milkshakes and is a wonderful place to stop in for a treat, a coffee/tea, or a sandwich.
+Fezziwigs Portsmouth is well known for their spectacular sundaes and milkshakes and is a wonderful place to stop in for a treat, a coffee/tea, or a sandwich.

 Get a Drink

 They have a busy bar area as well as an outdoor courtyard in warmer months and a wide selection of beers to try.
-You can also get an amazing Instagram post with the mosaic on their front stoop!
+You can also get an amazing Instagram shot with the mosaic on their front stoop!

 See a Show

-The building itself is beautiful, decorated which much of the opulence typical of Vaudeville-era theatres and their eclectic array of programming means there’s always something interesting happening.
+The building itself is beautiful, and decorated which much of the opulence typical of Vaudeville-era theatres and their eclectic array of programming means there’s always something interesting happening.

 They also have another location called the Music Loft, which is a small, contemporary black box theater where they host more intimate events like Songwriters in the Round.